-- 51. Cost matrix standard deviation: standard deviation of cost matrix after instance has been normalized to the rectangle [(0,0), (400, 400)]. - 52-55.
+- 51. Cost matrix standard deviation: standard deviation of cost matrix after instance has been normalized to the rectangle [(0,0),(400,400)]. - 52-55.
 Fraction of distinct distances: precision to 1, 2, 3, 4 decimal places - 56-57.
 Centroid: the (x, y) coordinates of the instance centroid - 58.
 Radius: the mean distances from each node to the centroid - 59.
 Area: the are of the rectangle in which nodes lie - 60-61. nNNd: the standard deviation and coefficient variation of the normalized nearest neighbour distance - 62-64.
 Cluster: #clusters / n , #outliers / n, variation of #nodes in clusters the bottleneck cost of a path is defined as the largest cost along the path.
 Our local search probing features (15-32) are based on 20 short runs (1000 steps each) of LK [78], using the implementation available from [22].
-Specifically, features 15-17 are based on the tour length obtained by LK; features 18-20, 21-23, and 24-26 are based on the tour length of local minima, the tour quality improvement per search step, and the number of search steps to reach a local minima; and features 30-32 describe the probability of edges appearing in any local minimum encountered during probing.
-Our branch and cut probing features (33-43) are based on 2-second runs of Concorde.
-Specifically, features 33-35 measure the improvement of lower bound per cut; features 37-43 analyze the final LP solution.
+Specifically, features 15-17 are based on the tour length obtained by LK; features 18-20, 21-23, and 24-26 are based on the tour length of local minima, the tour quality improvement per search step, and the number of search steps to reach a local minimum, respectively; features 27-29 measure the Hamming distance between two local minima; and features 30-32 describe the probability of edges appearing in any local minimum encountered during probing.
+Our branch and cut probing features (33-43) are based on 2-second runs of concorde.
+Specifically, features 33-35 measure the improvement of lower bound per cut; feature 36 is the ratio of upper and lower bound at the end of the probing run; and features 37-43 analyze the final LP solution.
 Feature 44 is the autocorrelation coefficient: a measure of the ruggedness of the search landscape, based on an uninformed random walk (see, e.g., [42]).
 Finally, our timing features 45-50 measure the CPU time required for computing feature groups 2-7 (the cost of computing the number of nodes can be